Affective Computing

 Practical Applications of Affective Computing

 Affective computing is alive and well, albeit nascent.
 It has promising applications in problem domains where face-to-face contact is less available.
-Remote learning and healthcare are two areas where responding to users’ emotional states could considerably enhance the effectiveness of human-computer and human-robot interactions.
+Remote learning and healthcare are two areas where responding to users’ emotional states could considerably enhance the effectiveness of interactions.
 With an aging population and severe shortages of trained staff, healthcare may be a vital problem domain for the burgeoning field of applied affective computing (AAC).

 Detection of Static Geometric Facial Features